ami-chatterjee-bolchi/Paralax-/README.md

-# Paralax-
+# Ancient Indian Architecture
-A webpage on Ancient Indian Temples
+A webpage on Ancient Indian Temples and it's glorious history.